 Another type of Greek pancake was σταιτίτης (staititēs), which means “of flour or dough of spelt”.

-In his book De ipnosophistae, Athenaeus, a Greek rhetorician and grammarian mention staititas garnished with cheese,
+In his book De ipnosophistae, Athenaeus, a Greek rhetorician and grammarian mention staititas garnished with cheese, sesame seeds, and honey.

 The Middle English word “pancake” appears in English vocabulary sometime in the 15th century.

 The ancient Roman term alia dulcia, which is Latin for “other sweets,” is something similar to pancakes.

 But they resembled more of the Japanese comfort foods of the 20th century than Western pancakes.